Penalties for Driving without Insurance in Minnesota

 Penalties for driving without insurance in Minnesota

 The Minnesota financial responsibility law requires all drivers to have a minimum amount of car insurance.
-Additionally, you must show proof of car insurance when requested by a police officer.
-If you fail to provide proof, the officer may issue you a citation.
+You must also show proof of car insurance when requested by a police officer.
+If you fail to provide proof, the officer can issue you a citation.

 If your car was being driven by someone else who did not have car insurance, the Department of Public Safety will send you a written notice that requires you to produce proof of insurance within 10 days.

-In both these cases, if you produce sufficient proof that you had insurance, no penalties will be assessed.
+In either case , producing sufficient proof of insurance means no penalties will be assessed.
 If you fail to provide proof of insurance before the deadline, the commissioner of Public Safety may revoke your driver's license and registration for a period of time.

-To regain your driving privileges, you'll pay a reinstatement fee, and the commissioner may request your insurance company to file a SR-22 certificate to verify you have the minimum amount of coverage required.
+To regain your driving privileges, you'll pay a reinstatement fee.
+The commissioner may also require your insurance company to file a SR-22 certificate to verify you have the minimum amount of coverage required.
 Penalties could be as severe as up to a year in jail and/or a fine ranging from $200 to $3,000, depending on the offense.

 Penalties for first and second offenses